OutSystems/docs-product/src/managing-the-applications-lifecycle/manage-tech-debt/how-use-developer.md

 Your browser may ask you to confirm that you want to open **Service Studio**.
 In Chrome, confirm that you want to open **Service Studio** by clicking **Open Service Studio**.

-After checking a specific finding, change the state of the finding depending on your action:
+After checking a specific finding, change the status of the finding depending on your action:

-* If you fix the finding, set the state to **Resolve as already fixed**.
+* If you fix the finding, set the status to **Resolve as already fixed**.
 This lets other developers in your team know it's fixed.
 After the next synchronization, if you have solved the finding correctly, it disappears.
 Otherwise, the finding reverts to **Open**.

-* If you don't fix the finding because the finding is a false positive, set the state to **Resolve as false positive**.
+* If you don't fix the finding because the finding is a false positive, set the status to **Resolve as false positive**.
 After the next synchronization, the finding is not counted toward the total technical debt score.

-* If you don't fix the finding, but the finding isn't a false positive, set the state to **Resolve as won't fix** and detail the reason for not fixing it.
+* If you don't fix the finding, but the finding isn't a false positive, set the status to **Resolve as won't fix** and detail the reason for not fixing it.
 After the next synchronization, the finding is not counted toward the total technical debt score.

-* To temporarily remove the finding from the total debt calculation, set the state to **Remind me later (30 days)**.
+* To temporarily remove the finding from the total debt calculation, set the status to **Remind me later (30 days)**.
 After the next synchronization, and during the next 30 days, the finding is not counted toward the total technical debt score.